-In some cases more detailed or separate information exists for certain sectors, which gives reliable figures for individual flows to or from individual sectors, these data are used for those sectors and the balance sheets are then used to allocate the remaining amounts between the other sectors.
+In some cases more detailed, or separate information exists for certain sectors, which give reliable figures for flows to or from individual sectors.
+These data are used and the balance sheets are then used to allocate the remaining amounts between the other sectors.